Applications for WFISC 2024 are now open and will close on Friday 24 November 2023.

 -Videos that are unplayable, inaudible, or faulty such that the judges cannot evaluate the performance will disqualify the application.

--High-quality audio will enable the judges to better evaluate the performance, but a professionally done recording is not a requirement of application.
+-High-quality audio will enable the judges to better evaluate the performance, but a professionally made recording is not a requirement of application.

 A 45 minute recital, the submitted programme for which must include: